Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 Typically, this is about

-- Willingness to invest and spend money to make money
+- Are you willing to invest and spend money to make money

 - An element of realism in terms of how long things take